Own-Data-Privateer/hoardy-web/README.md

 ### Required

-- The [`pWebArc` browser extension](./extension/) that captures all HTTP requests and responses your browser fetches, dumps them [into `WRR` format](./doc/data-on-disk.md), and pushes those dumps to the specified archiving server.
+- [The `pWebArc` browser extension](./extension/) that captures all HTTP requests and responses (and [DOM snapshots](./extension/page/help.org#faq-snapshot)) your browser fetches, dumps them [into `WRR` format](./doc/data-on-disk.md), and then exports them by generating fake-Downloads containing bundles of those dumps, submits them to the specified archiving server (by `POST`ing them to the specified URL), or saves the to browser's local storage.

   The extension is to be considered *stable* for both Firefox- and Chromium-based browsers (though, it is tested much less on Chromium than on Firefox).

+### Optional, but convenient

-- The [dumb archiving server](./dumb_server/) that simply dumps everything it gets to disk one file per HTTP request+response.
+- [The dumb archiving server](./dumb_server/) that simply dumps everything the `pWebArc` extension submits to it to disk, one file per HTTP request+response.

   The dumb archiving server is to be considered *stable* (it's so simple there hardly could be any bugs there).

-### Optional, recommended
+### Optional, but almost always required at some point

-- The [`wrrarms` tool](./tool/) that allows you to display, search, organize, and manipulate archive files.
+- [The `wrrarms` tool](./tool/) that allows you to display, search, organize, and manipulate archived data.

   `wrrarms` tool is beta software, it does about 70% of the stuff I want it to do ATM.
   See [the TODO list](#todo) for more info.

-### Optional
+### Optional, but useful

-- [A patch for Firefox](./firefox/) to allow the above extension to collect request POST data as-is.
+- [A patch for Firefox](./firefox/) to allow `pWebArc` extension to collect request POST data as-is.
 This is not required and even without that patch `pWebArc` will collect everything in most cases, but it could be useful if you want to correctly capture POST requests that upload files.

   See "Quirks and Bugs" section of [extension's "Help" page](./extension/page/help.org) for more info.

 ## <span id="philosophy"/>Technical Philosophy

-Firstly, `pwebarc` is designed to be simple (as in adhering to the Keep It Stupid Simple principle) and efficient (as in running well on ancient hardware):
+Firstly, `pwebarc` is designed to be simple (as in adhering to the Keep It Stupid Simple principle) and efficient (as in running well on ancient hardware) while providing guarantees that all collected data gets actually written to disk:

-- [`pWebArc` webextension add-on](./extension/) does almost no actual work, simply generating HTTP request+response dumps, pushing them to the archiving server, and freeing the memory as soon as possible (unless you enable ["limbo mode"](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware (if you ignore the code needed to support Chromium, the UI, and the workarounds for all the bugs in various browsers, the leftovers are also pretty small and simple source code-wise);
+- [the `pWebArc` webextension add-on](./extension/) does almost no actual work, simply generating HTTP request+response dumps, archiving them, and then freeing the memory as soon as possible (unless you enable ["limbo mode"](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware (if you ignore the code needed to support Chromium, the UI, and the workarounds for all the bugs in various browsers, the leftovers are also pretty small and simple source code-wise);

-- [dumb archiving server](./dumb_server/) simply compresses those dumps and saves them to disk as-is (it is tiny, taking less than 200 lines of code);

-- anything that is remotely computationally expensive is delegated to the [`wrrarms` CLI tool](./tool/);

-- meanwhile, on disk, your dumps get stored using [the simplest, trivially parsable with many third-party libraries, yet most space-efficient on-disk file format representing separate HTTP requests+responses there currently is (aka `Web Request+Response`, `WRR`)](./doc/data-on-disk.md), which is a file format that is both more general and more simple than WARC, much simpler than that `mitmproxy` uses, and much more efficient than HAR.
+- the dumps are generated using [the simplest, trivially parsable with many third-party libraries, yet most space-efficient on-disk file format representing separate HTTP requests+responses there currently is (aka `Web Request+Response`, `WRR`)](./doc/data-on-disk.md), which is a file format that is both more general and more simple than WARC, much simpler than that `mitmproxy` uses, and much more efficient than HAR;

+- `pWebArc` extension can write the dumps it produces to disk by itself by generating fake-Dowloads containing bundles of WRR-dumps, but because of limitations of browser APIs, `pWebArc` can't tell if a file generated this way succeeds at being written to disk;

+- which is why, for users who want write guarantees and error reporting, the extension has other archival methods, which includes archival by submission via HTTP; server-side part of submission via HTTP uses [the dumb archiving server](./dumb_server/), which is tiny (less than 200 lines of code) pure-Python script that provides an HTTP interface for archival of dumps given via HTTP POST requests, it simply (optionally) compresses those dumps with gzip and saves them to disk as-is while properly reporting any errors;

+- anything that is remotely computationally expensive is delegated to [the `wrrarms` CLI tool](./tool/).

 Secondly, `pwebarc` is built to follow "capture and archive all the things as they are now, as raw as possible, modify those archives never, convert to other formats and extract values on-demand" philosophy.

 Meaning,

-- [`pWebArc` webextension add-on](./extension/) collects data as browser gives it, without any data normalization and conversion (when possible),
+- [the `pWebArc` webextension add-on](./extension/) collects data as browser gives it, without any data normalization and conversion (when possible),

-- [dumb archiving server](./dumb_server/) simply compresses the dumps the add-on pushes at it and saves them all to disk as-is,
+- both `pWebArc` and [the dumb archiving server](./dumb_server/) write those dumps to disk as-is (with optional compression),

-- meanwhile, all data normalization, massaging, post-processing, and extraction of useful values is delegated to the [`wrrarms`](./tool/), which also does not overwrite any WRR files, ever.
+- meanwhile, all data normalization, massaging, post-processing, and extraction of useful values is delegated to [the `wrrarms` tool](./tool/), which also does not overwrite any WRR files, ever.

 `pwebarc` expects you to treat your older pre-`pwebarc` archives you want to convert to WRR similarly: